Our review articles earn a small amount of revenue from product purchases made through affiliate links

-First Look: MILLET UBIC 60+10 A new and bold step from a prestigious group that continues to attack
+First Look: MILLET UBIC 60+10: A bold and innovative step forward from a prestigious brand that continues to push the envelope

-However, since the release of this pack was selling well beyond the manufacturer's expectations, and it quickly disappeared from the market, so I was about to give up thinking there was no way to get it, but I was able to borrow samples and photos from the manufacturer (Rahma Millet).
-So this time, we would like to present a breaking review before the actual trial in the field.
+However, this pack sold better than the manufacturer expected after its release and disappeared from the market in the blink of an eye.
+Just when I was about to give up on getting my hands on one, I was able to borrow some samples and photos from the manufacturer (Lafuma Millet).
+So, this time I would like to provide a quick review before actually trying it out in the field

 Item name (price)